shiftkey/brendanforster.com/content/notes/maintainer-lessons-proposing-changes.md

 project.

- - bugfixes are easy to propose, but if the changes required are complex it might take a bit of discussion to ensure everyone is fine with the changes and that they don't introduce any unexpected side-effects elsewhere
+ - bugfixes are easy to propose, but if the changes required are complex it might take a bit of discussion to ensure everyone is in agreement and that it doesn't introduce any unexpected side-effects elsewhere
  - documentation improvements are very underrated, and as long as they are applied in the right spot (some documentation is generated using tooling) and that a find-and-replace found all the places that needed to be changed, these can be much easier to approve
  - changes to APIs should be thoughtful and deliberate.
 Was this API already in use?
-How will this change impact users of the library?
+How will changing the API impact existing users of the library?

 ### You may think it's minor, but it may be more complicated

-Change is almost certain with any sort of software artifact, and evolving the software to add features, address bugs, improve performance or make it more flexible are all things that maintainers should strive for.
+Change is almost certain with any sort of software artifact, and evolving the software to add features, address defects, improve performance or make it more flexible are all things that maintainers should strive for.
 But change also need to be managed while keeping the software in a working state.
 This is typically done by using tests to verify the behaviour of the software, but there are many